 If you take out the sex taboo form prostitution, what’s left?
 Money and a service.
-Well, people are doing this every day, it’s called business.
+Well, people are doing this every day.
+It’s called business.
 Except in prostitution the service is a fake.
 There is no drive to offer real sex, the actors usually don’t even know each others, there’s only a transaction of fantasies for money.
-Nobody gives something real and nobody gets something genuine.
+Nobody gives something real and nobody gets something genuine (well, most of the time).
 The whole thing is a prank.
 A simple fake for money.

-Seeing prostitution as an act of faking for money, and not specifically related to sex, makes a big difference.
+Seeing prostitution as an act of faking for money, and not specifically related to sex, well, my friend, this approach makes a big difference.
 Because it changes the meaning of this activity completely.
 It makes it spread into areas you wouldn’t think it can reach: in your daily relationships, in your job, in your thinking patterns.